 4. Find a silent phone

 Did you silent your phone ringer and misplace the phone?
-Once its on silent, even calling it from another number might not help.
-The simple way out is to head to http:android.comdevicemanager and login with the same Google ID as the phone.
+Once it’s on silent, even calling it from another number might not help.
+The simple way out is to head to https://www.google.com/android/find from any of your other devices and log in with your Google Account details which you were using on your smartphone.

 5. Custom reject SMS